 For now, I’m just taking things as they come.
 Each day that passes without a meltdown (autistic or mental) is a day I’m grateful for.
 And gratitude is certainly something I’m feeling a lot of right now.
 I am so lucky to have the support network I have and without my family and friends, I’d be in a very different place to where I am now.
 They know who they are.

 Thank you to everyone who reads my blogs, you’re all part of the journey.
 So if you haven’t already, subscribe.
 All you need to do is fill out the form at the bottom of the page (on mobile the form is off-screen to the side, something I plan on fixing in the near future).
 It merely means an automated email each time I upload a new post, nothing else.
-Plus, once I have more followers who I don’t share a home with I may even start creating subscription-only content.
+Plus, once I have more followers with who I don’t share a home with I may even start creating subscription-only content.
 So you really have nothing to lose.
 Oh, and if you want to respond, do so on the actual post (comments are also at the bottom of the page) rather than where you see it shared.
 It builds traffic etc. and helps me out.